-Council will undertake limited table drain improvements and road widening as part of any rehabilitation treatment and will target edge break as part of routine maintenance prior to any reseal treatment.
+Council will limited table undertake drain improvements and road widening as part of any rehabilitation treatment and will target edge break as part of routine maintenance prior to any reseal treatment.
 The upgrade of Council's road network for all other desirable criteria will be undertaken on a priority needs basis within the limited road program funds allocated to these activities.
-Generally the upgrade of existing or the creation of new road infrastructure will be limited in so far as is possible to grant and developer contribution funded projects any Council obligations (including or apportionments), and onlv urgent risk or management related council funded upgrades of existing infrastructure will be prioritised.
+Generally the upgrade of existing or the creation of new road infrastructure will be limited in so far as is possible to grant and developer contribution funded projects (including any Council obligations or apportionments), and only urgent or risk management related council funded upgrades of existing infrastructure will be prioritised.